 You should also attend an Information Session during semester to guide you through the most current program requirements and destination options.

 Navigating the academic aspects of your programs can take some time.
 You must first start with your University of Sydney course requirements before investigating the availability of suitable and creditable courses at your preferred host universities.

-Course handbooks and other general information for University-wide agreements can be found in the Exchange Resource Library at the International Office.
+Course handbooks and other general information for University-wide agreements can be found in the Exchange Resource Library at International Services.
 Alternatively, similar information can be found on the internet on the home pages of the host universities.

 The final decision about an appropriate academic program is one that you must make in consultation with your course or year coordinator and the faculty.
 To assist your academic advisers with this process, you should do the following:

 - identify the normal full-time load at the host university (e.g. 30 ECTS is the normal study load per semester at most European universities);